Updated on 12 August, 2021

 Because students are increasingly looking at university as a way into employment, many are starting to take the view that enormous student loans aren't worth the investment.
 Instead, opting for cheaper colleges, online courses, and private eLearning providers.
 How can universities combat this challenge?

 Take Lecturio, for example, it provides over 200,000 medical students with online videos that contribute to medical qualifications.
-With professors - acting as independent production partners - from 6 of the world's top 11 medical schools, including Harvard Medical School, Yale School of Medicine, University of California at Los Angeles, University of Western Australia, Johns Hopkins University School of Medicine, Columbia University College of Physicians and Surgeons, and University College London, they can claim enormous credibility.
+With professors - acting as independent production partners - from 6 of the world's top 11 medical schools, including Harvard Medical School, Yale School of Medicine, University College London, and many more, they can claim enormous credibility.

 However, for those wanting complete accredited qualifications, eLearning is often going to fall short in sectors such as medicine, law and engineering.
 Not only that, but the experience and friendships gained at university are always going to compete effectively against online equivalents.